 The Department provides backup expertise to the Cree representatives on the various environmental and wildlife committees set up under the James Bay and Northern Quebec Agreement.
 It also provides similar expertise to the new Forest Management Regime set up by the 2002 New Agreement with Quebec and to the Nadoshtin Corporation, which is concerned with environmental and other impacts of the EM1 Project.
 In addition, the department works in close cooperation with the Cree communities and Cree entities (both local and regional) in the writing of impact reports or the studies and works that are done in respect to local environmental matters.

-The Cree Regional Authority Department of Economic Development is managed by the Community Services Agency.
+The Cree Regional Authority Department of Commerce & Industry is managed by the Community Services Agency.
 There are five Cree regional entities concerned with economic development

 The Human Resources Development Department delivers programs in respect to the training of Cree individuals so that they may take advantage of employment opportunities within the Cree communities and within the James Bay Territory.
 The Department works with the local management board concerning training needs of the Cree Communities, and with the Cree / Canada Territorial Special Initiatives Program in respect to training for employment opportunities created by development in the territory.
 The department also administers certain aspects of urban programs for Cree individuals.
 In the nine cree communities, the department administers the employment insurance program, maintains a database on Cree training and employment and as well, provides local people with information about job opportunities in the community, in the territory, and elsewhere.